AviatrixSystems/Docs/HowTos/EncrOverExpRoute.rst

 The configuration workflow is as follows, with major steps highlighted.

 | 1.
-(Optional) Enable HA
-|     Go to VPC/VNet -> site2Cloud -> Options, select Enable HA, then Save.

-|

-| 2.
 Create a gateway in a VNet where you like to connect to enterprise datacenter.
 |     Go to Gateway -> Create, make sure:

       -  The gateway is launched in different subnet from the user subnets.
 In this example, the gateway is deployed on Subnet1.

       -  The gateway may have VPN access disabled

-| 3.
+| 2.
 (Optional) If HA is enabled, create a backup gateway in the same VNet.
 |     Go to Gateway -> Create, make sure:

     -  The gateway is launched in different subnet from the user subnets.
 In